 Step 5: Add Houseplants

 Indoor plants naturally filter the air by using the particles and elements that they need and converting them to fresh air.
 In the process, the plant absorbs any contaminants in the air.
-Check with your local nursery or other horticultural expert to see which plants are best for your house and the air you breathe inside of it.
+Check with your local nursery or other horticultural experts to see which plants are best for your house and the air you breathe inside of it.

 Step 6: No Smoking Indoors

 Smoking indoors has been banned in public buildings in many towns and cities across the country due to health concerns from secondhand smoke and the residue tobacco smoke leaves behind.
-Your house should be no different if you don't want toxic substances adhering to your walls, furniture and clothing.
+Your house should be no different if you don't want toxic substances adhering to your walls, furniture, and clothing.
 If you or a guest wants to smoke, go outside.
 You'll be taking one more step to fresher, healthier air in your home.